 This parent demonstrates what is called the Permissive style that relies most heavily on the nurture role, but without offering enough structure.
 This parent does not hold the child accountable for cleaning up his items and does not show herself to be the authority figure in the home.

-Clues that you are using the Permissive style of parenting include:
+Clues that you are Using the Permissive Style

 - Evading discipline issues